engpap/codernize-ai/README.md

+# Codernize AI

+## Overview

+This project contains two tools for modernizing Java projects:

+- DocGen: Generates documentation for a project.
+- ModGen: Generates a modernization report for a project.

+## Design Document
+You can find the design document [here](./design-doc.pdf).
 ### Set Up
 Make sure you set the OPENAI_API_KEY environment variable before running the script.
 You can do this by running the following command in your terminal: